seccomp/libseccomp/SUBMITTING_PATCHES.md

 ## Make Sure Your Code is Tested

-The libseccomp code includes a fairly extensive test suite and any submissions which add functionality or significantly change the existing code should include additional tests to verify the proper operation of the proposed changes.
+The libseccomp code includes a fairly extensive test suite and any submissions which add functionality, or significantly change the existing code, should include additional tests to verify the proper operation of the proposed changes.

-Code coverage analysis tools has been integrated into the libseccomp code base, and can be enabled via the "--enable-code-coverage" configure flag and the "check-code-coverage" make target.
+Code coverage analysis tools have been integrated into the libseccomp code base, and can be enabled via the "--enable-code-coverage" configure flag and the "check-code-coverage" make target.
 Additional details on generating code coverage information can be found in the .travis.yml file.

 ## Generate the Patch(es)